blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Resolver: require NameTuple before use.
 Pull request #3171 by Olle Jonsson.
 * Use absolute paths with autoload.
-Pull request #3100 by David Rodríguez.
+Pull request #3100 by David Rodriguez.
 * Avoid changing $SOURCE_DATE_EPOCH.
 Pull request #3088 by Ellen Marie Dash.
 * Use Bundler 2.1.4.
 Pull request #3072 by Hiroshi SHIBATA.